 Help end social isolation for San Diego’s most vulnerable seniors during COVID-19

 SDSCF Announces $1 Million No Senior Alone Initiative in Partnership With the Sahm Family Foundation

 A recent report from AARP confirmed that social isolation among older people has reached epidemic levels during COVID-19.
 The health effects of prolonged isolation are equivalent to smoking 15 cigarettes a day, and women are most at risk.
 We at San Diego Seniors Community Foundation have decided to do something about it.

 On Wednesday, Oct.
-21 we held a press conference to announce our No Senior Alone initiative, which aims to raise $1 Million for isolated seniors with help from a $500K matching grant from the Sahm Family Foundation.
+21 we announced our No Senior Alone initiative, which aims to raise $1 Million for isolated seniors with help from a $500K matching grant from the Sahm Family Foundation.
 We were joined by Congressman Juan Vargas, along with local health and aging experts who gave a special briefing on the social isolation crisis.

 Watch the Video